-This year Limmud Toronto will be happening on Sunday November 10, 2019 at the University of Toronto, Faculty of Law, 78 Queen’s Park Circle.
-Doors open at 9 am, with sessions starting promptly at 9:30 am.
+This year Limmud Toronto will be happening on Sunday November 22, 2020 on Zoom.
 Join our newsletter and follow us on social media for updates.

 Around nine 50-minute sessions (to be confirmed) are offered simultaneously throughout the day with ten-minute breaks between timeslots.
 We encourage potential Presenters to plan to have your session run between 35-45 minutes and approximately 5-15 minutes for Participant questions and engagement.
 As a Presenter you are also a Participant and are able to attend the other sessions.

 First, we highly recommend reading through this entire FAQ.
 Have a look at last year’s schedule to get a sense of a Limmud presentation.
 When the submission period begins we ask that you fill out the form.
 If your session is accepted, you then register and pay for the conference and provide any additional information required.
 Presentations are not confirmed and scheduled until the Presenter has registered for Limmud Toronto 2020.
 On the day of the main event, please check in upon your arrival at the designated registration desk for Presenters.

 One of the principles of Limmud Toronto, like other Limmuds worldwide, is that we are all Participants and all volunteers.
 Many people give considerable amounts of time to Limmud – whether presenting, organizing, serving on a team, being a day-of volunteer, etc – and we all pay to attend.
 Limmud Toronto, like other Limmud events worldwide, is volunteer-run and volunteer-driven.
 Since Limmud Toronto is a day-long conference, Presenters are expected to participate in other sessions when they are not presenting.
 Your registration fee helps deliver a great program to hundreds of Participants.